Title IX FAQs

 Sanctions may be imposed on individuals who knowingly or with reckless disregard for the truth make false accusations of sexual misconduct.
 Just because a complaint cannot be proven does not mean that it is false.

-- Is sexual misconduct only male to female?
+- Is sexual harassment only male to female?
 Supervisor to employee?
 Faculty to student?

-- What is the purpose and possible outcome of an investigation?
+- What is the purpose and possible outcome of a formal investigation?

 - What if I am retaliated against?